Another One Bites the Dust: Captain Jack version

 In 1996, Queen Dance Traxx and German Eurodance group Captain Jack covered the song for the album Queen Dance Traxx 1 and released it as a single.
-The song reached number 5 in Finland and peaked at number 12 in the Netherlands.
-It also reached number 33 in Austria, number 41 in Belgium and number 61 in Germany.
-The music video for this version was directed by Rudi Dolezal and was filmed in Berlin, Germany.
+The song was produced by Udo Niebergall and Richard Witte, and reached number five in Finland and was a top-20 hit in the Netherlands.
+It also became a top-40 hit in Austria, a top-50 hit in Belgium and a top-70 hit in the band's native Germany.
+The accompanying music video for this version was directed by Rudi Dolezal and Hannes Rossacher, and was filmed in Berlin, Germany.